ejabbered/slpkg/content/pages/manpages.md

        This command searches for .new configuration files in /etc/ path and ask the  user  what  todo  with those files.

+   clean-tmp, clean the tmp/ directory
+       slpkg clean-tmp

+	   Clean the /tmp/slpkg/ directory from downloaded packages and sources.

 OPTIONS
        The following arguments are available.